 It’s trusting one’s own judgment.
-It’s questioning assumptions and exposing the ‘many modern myths’ considered truth in a culture that looks very like the dream world of exploitation in the film ‘The Matrix’.
+It’s questioning all the important conclusions presented to us as well as the assumptions behind them, and rejecting the ‘many modern myths’ considered as truth in a culture that looks very like the dream world of exploitation in the film ‘The Matrix’.
 Living outside of this Matrix of mind control is about being in the drivers seat of one’s life, by being in the drivers seat of one’s mind.
 It’s asking questions and pursuing answers with critical independent thinking because if we take control of our minds they cannot be controlled by anyone else.
 Reason is key as we re-examine our fundamental premises and make sure all our conclusions are our own.
 It takes effort, but the result is that the mind grows wings.

 Borrowed from the 1999 Wachowski brothers film starring Keanu Reeves, the Matrix is a useful metaphor for seeing the world in which we live as a dream world pulled over our eyes, a departure from reality.
 Being in the Matrix is living one’s life according to assumptions that are not true, that means not in accord with reality, and this is fundamental.
 The Matrix is a prepackaged cultural download of ready-made assumptions, beliefs, catch phrases, slogans, generalisations and conclusions that are absorbed by osmosis in the absence of independent thinking – but most of these are at best half-truths, and very often 180 degrees wrong!

 Being in or outside the Matrix is not an either or option.
 Unlike in the film, leaving the real life “Matrix of control” is a matter of degree.
 It’s a process, primarily of thought, but necessarily followed by action.
 It takes time.